High Hill, Missouri

 High Hill is a city in Montgomery County, Missouri, United States.
 The population was 186 at the 2020 census.

 History

 A post office called High Hill has been in operation since 1837.
 The community was so named on account of its lofty elevation.

 Farmers Mercantile Co.
 Building and High Hill School are listed on the National Register of Historic Places.

 Geography

-High Hill is adjacent to Interstate 70.
-The city is accessible from the expressway via Highway F.